binarynonsense/acbr-unofficial-extensions/README.md

 ## Localization files

-ACBR only includes human made translations but, if ACBR doesn't include your prefered language and don't mind using a machine translated one, here are some I've generated with Google Translate as a test.
+ACBR only includes human made translations but, if ACBR doesn't include your preferred language and don't mind using a machine translated one, here are some I've generated with Google Translate as a test.
 IMPORTANT: I have no clue about the quality of these machine translations, as I don't know the languages myself, I just decided to share them after a user suggested it in case someone else finds them useful.

 - Français: fr.json (v3.15.0)
 - Português (Brasil): pt-Br.json (v3.15.0)